-The Dusk til Dawn has a current JORC 2012 Inferred Mineral Resource of 3.5Mt tonnes @ 1.0g/t for 108,900 oz Au (refer to ASX release dated 26 August 2019 for full details) which is located in the northern part of the Dusk Til Dawn project area, approximately 1 kilometre north-west of the Crack O Dawn exploration prospect.
+The Dusk til Dawn has a current Inferred Mineral Resource of 3.5 million tonnes @ 1.0 grams per tonne gold for 108,900 ounces gold which is located in the northern part of the Dusk Til Dawn project area.

 The previous geological interpretation on the controls on mineralisation of this deposit was based on several north-west trending fault structures, on the margin of a granite intrusive.
-In 2014, several RC samples were submitted to Mineralium Pty Ltd for characterisation of alteration associated with the gold mineralisation.
-Results of this work showed that the Dusk til Dawn prospect is interpreted to be a broad, post-peak metamorphic, potassic, hydrothermal alteration zone which consists of the: